PayU-EMEA/plugin_osc/README.md

 # PayU account plugin for osCommerce
 -------
+Dear User,
+On December 19, 2014 we stop developing and supporting osCommerce plugin.
+Nevertheless, feel free to create pull requests we will gladly accept.

 PayU account is a web application designed as an e-wallet for shoppers willing to open an account, define their payment options, see their purchase history and manage personal profiles.

 ##Features